 Career Opportunities

-Successful completion of the program provides graduates with an 18-credit hour Aviation Maintenance Certificate and career opportunities with committed aerospace industry hiring partners that value the skills and attitude that veterans have.
+Successful completion of the program provides graduates with an 18-credit hour Aviation Maintenance Certificate, B-737 Familiarization Certificate by industry parent AAR and career opportunities with committed aerospace industry hiring partners that value the skills and attitude that veterans have.
 This means less uncertainty during the transition process.

-In addition to the nine-week technical coursework, committed aerospace industry hiring partners and ERAU Career Services offer a variety of career enhancement opportunities to include coaching, resume writing, and industry partner onboarding activities.
+In addition to the nine-week technical coursework, committed aerospace industry hiring partners and ERAU Career Services offer a variety of career enhancement opportunities, including coaching, resume writing and industry partner onboarding activities.

-Successful program attendees will receive one guaranteed interview with one of our recognized industry hiring partners, such as AAR and Pratt & Whitney.
+Successful program attendees will receive one guaranteed interview with one of our recognized industry hiring partners.

 Locations

-ERAU is currently accepting applications for the 9-week program at the following locations:
+Embry-Riddle is currently accepting applications for the nine-week program at the following locations:

 Frequently Asked Questions